KonstiDE/Bestagon/README.md

 ![Result](readme/usage_result.PNG)

 As shown, the bakery density is indeed clustered in the land of the bread, Germany.
-Through the fast and easy visualization we can easy obtain, that bread variety decreases the more north-east you go, as less bakeries are available.
-We show of further potential of Bestagon with the bakery density in only Germany by testing out the settings it provides for different shapes:
+Through the fast and easy visualization we can directly conclude that the bread variety decreases, the more north-east we go, as less bakeries are available.
+We show of further potential of Bestagon with the bakery density in Germany by playing around with the settings it provides:

 |             Rectangle              |             Diamond              |             Hexagon              |             Triangle              |          Fishernet (beta)          |
 |:----------------------------------:|:--------------------------------:|:--------------------------------:|:---------------------------------:|:----------------------------------:|
 | ![](readme/examples/rectangle.PNG) | ![](readme/examples/diamond.PNG) | ![](readme/examples/hexagon.PNG) | ![](readme/examples/triangle.PNG) | ![](readme/examples/fishernet.PNG) |

-Through the soft cut option (``Keep form``), we preserve forms at the border at remove only form not intersecting with the shape file provided.
-We depict a soft cut version in the following figure:
+Through the soft cut option (``Keep form``), we preserve forms at the border and remove (not) forms not intersecting with the shape file provided.
+We depict a soft-cut version in the following figure:

 ![soft_cut](readme/examples/soft_cut.PNG)